39 a feature cruelty and welfare mobile

 Animal Welfare

-RSPCA NSW inspectors investigate complaints against all kinds of animals in all kinds of situations.
+RSPCA NSW Inspectors investigate complaints against all kinds of animals in all kinds of situations.

-To investigate a complaint and exercise powers under the Prevention of Cruelty to Animals Act (1979) in NSW, RSPCA inspectors require reasonable grounds to suspect that an animal cruelty offence has been committed.
-For this reason, when you make a complaint, it is essential that you provide your contact details so that our inspectors can confirm the facts and gather more information.
+To investigate a complaint and exercise powers under the Prevention of Cruelty to Animals Act (1979) in NSW, RSPCA Inspectors require reasonable grounds to suspect that an animal cruelty offence has been committed.
+For this reason, when you make a complaint, it is essential that you provide your contact details so that our Inspectors can confirm the facts and gather more information.

 Your contact details remain strictly confidential and are protected in accordance with the NSW Privacy and Personal Information Protection Act.